May 28, 2022

 As you consider the practice of microdosing, you can ask yourself a few questions:

 Microdosing is about creating a life that you want to live.
 One that you don’t feel the need to run away from.
-How ready and willing are you to create this life for yourself?
+How ready and willing are you to manifest this life for yourself?

 As you contemplate these topics, you may discover aspects of yourself that you’ve always wanted to nourish.

-To inform your decision-making process, you may consider exploring microdosing courses offered by Microdosing Institute, Double Blind Magazine, The Third Wave, Psychedelic Society San Francisco, or Embracing Your Light.
+To inform your decision-making process, you may consider exploring microdosing courses offered by Double Blind MagazineThe Third WavePsychedelic Society San Francisco, or Embracing Your Light.

 How you acquire medicine might depend on where you live.
 Consider reading this article to explore your various choices and sourcing options.

 Because psilocybin is a highly controlled substance in many jurisdictions, obtaining magic mushrooms or truffles may require you to take actions that are illegal or in a legal gray zone.
-As always, you are responsible for decisions you make.
+As always, you are responsible for the decisions you make.

 In any case, here are some suggested options for sourcing psilocybin: